Basti-Fantasti/hacs-permanent-disable-dev-update/README.md

 ## Screenshots

-**Block list panel** — add and manage blocked devices, see last known version and scan status:
+**Block list panel.** Add and manage blocked devices, see last known version and scan status:

 ![Block list panel](screenshots/Update-Blocklist-View.png)

-**Device detail** — click any device in the panel to see full block info:
+**Device detail.** Click any device in the panel to see full block info:

 ![Device detail](screenshots/Update-Blocklist-DeviceView.png)